Super123qew/Final-project-passion-30/README.md

 ### Week 1:

-- Created our proposal for our game, a ROBLOX game with the genre of a tower defense simulator
+- Created our proposal for our game, a ROBLOX game with the genre of a tower defence simulator
 - Divide work amongst Justin and Dante to see who does what
 - Brainstorm a central theme for our game that sets it apart from others
 - Learned some basic Lua functions for the new programming language
-- Work on some sketches of our game on a figma
+- Work on some sketches of our game on a Figma
-- Begin prelimenary work for our game
+- Begin preliminary work for our game

 ### Week 2:

-- Finalized concept of our game on figma document
+- Finalized concept of our game on Figma document
 - Searched up some tutorials on our game type to learn how to create it
 - Created the prototype on ROBLOX
 - Implemented map design